glistermelon/GD-SaveFileFixer/FAQ.md

 we all know that RobTop is the most unlogical programmer that ever existed.
 It works on official versions from Google Play Store, Apple Store/iTunes, Microsoft Store and Steam, but also for cracked versions and other custom versions such as unofficial versions (ex: unofficial 2.2s) or GDPSes.

-todo: write more questions here btw you can make an issue to ask adding questions here